From BR Bullpen

 MacPhail was hired by the Baltimore Orioles on June 20, 2007 to serve as President of Baseball Operations, a post equivalent to general manager, although more senior.
 Late in 2011, he hired Dan Duquette to succeed him as General manager, while keeping his other duties, but then retired, a victim of professional burn-out.
 In his time with Baltimore, however, he had built the foundations that would make the Orioles a contending team starting in 2012.
 He was away from the game for a while, taking time off to travel around the world with his wife.

 On June 29, 2015, he was named President of the Philadelphia Phillies, succeeding Pat Gillick.
 To say he was stepping into a delicate situation was an understatement: he was taking over a team with the worst record in baseball and whose manager, Ryne Sandberg, had just quit three days earlier.
 While he was introduced that day, the formal handover of power from Gillick to him was only scheduled to take place after the season.
+However, on September 10th, he was clearly behind the decision to fire General Manager Ruben Amaro Jr., who had received widespread criticism for his handling of the team's necessary rebuilding.

 |Minnesota Twins General Manager